 There are many sample answers which can be read through from the web, which explains the way to answer the question “tell me about a time you failed?”.
 The candidates should make sure to open up an optimistic view, confidence; lesson learned from the failure and also averts the problem from happening again.

 It is a fact that ones who aren’t afraid of making a mistake are people who enhance and improve themselves along with their performance.
 These are the kind of candidates impressed by the employer.

-Job Seekers and ones moving over to the next level on the interview can run through the above mentioned tips and formulate failure answers accordingly.
-These are few important points that need to be focused on regarding failure.
+Job Seekers and ones moving over to the next level on the interview can run through the above-mentioned tips and formulate failure answers accordingly.
+These are a few important points that need to be focused on regarding failure.
 Focus on the question as an important one rather than taking it lightly as it decides the future for any candidate in an interview.